-I wished my four kids had known the fun of going to the outdoor movie theatre, the Maine drive in.
+I wished my four kids had known the fun of going to the Borderland outdoor drive in movie theatre on a Maine summer evening.

 Our closest one to Houlton Maine was the Borderland Drive In.
-There was the Cummings Theatre, an outdoor drive in in the Woodstock New Brunswick Canada area and the other one pretty handy was in Enfield, Maine.
+There was the Cummings Theatre, an outdoor drive in in the Woodstock New Brunswick Canada are.
+One other one pretty handy was in Enfield, Maine.
 Another in Presque Isle and further north in Maine.

-Had two of the heaviest spring loaded outdoor screen doors known to mankind too that made a snap with about an 80 pound torque.
+That concession stand had two of the heaviest spring loaded outdoor screen doors closers known to mankind.

 It seems my three older brothers did not always remember and I found quite a collection over the machine shed at the farm I grew up on.